Stuyvesant Town–Peter Cooper Village: Planning

 Due to a New York City housing shortage that had been growing since the Depression, Stuyvesant Town was already being planned as a post-war housing project in 1942–43, some years before the end of World War II.
 A provision was made that the rental applications of veterans would have selection priority.
 The complex was developed by the Metropolitan Life Insurance Company, and was based on its earlier development in the Parkchester neighborhood of the Bronx, which was completed in 1942.
 The same companies and developers also built Riverton, which was completed around the same time.

+In January 1945, Metropolitan Life mapped out its post-war plans for 6,000 residents of Peter Cooper Village, which would stretch east of First Avenue, between 20th and 22nd streets, while efforts were made to acquire land north of 22nd Street.
+The project would be an extension of the previously announced Stuyvesant Town.

 Metropolitan Life president Frederick H. Ecker said of Stuyvesant Town in its initial offering that it would make it possible for generations of New Yorkers "to live in a park – to live in the country in the heart of New York."
 On the first day the company received 7,000 applications; it would receive 100,000 applicants by the time of first occupancy.
 The complex's first tenants, two World War II veterans and their families, moved into the first completed building on August 1, 1947.
-In 1947, rents ranged from $50 to $91 per month.
-Current rents range from $3,300 for a one bedroom apartment to the $9,000, 5 bedroom unit (there is only one in the complex.)
+At the time, rents ranged from $50 to $91 per month.